kritikbhatia/Awesome-IoT-Resources/README.md

 - [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) - ESP32, the successor to the ESP8266.
 ESP32 is power packed with hardware features.
 The high speed dual core processors along with the numerous built in peripherals it is set to replace micro-controllers in connected products.
 - [HummingBoard](https://www.solid-run.com/freescale-imx6-family/hummingboard/) - HummingBoard is a family of three Linux- and Android-ready, open source SBCs based on 1GHz Freescale i.MX6 SoCs, with a Pi-like 26-pin I/O connector.
 - [Intel Galileo](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) - The Intel® Galileo Gen 2 board is the first in a family of Arduino*-certified development and prototyping boards based on Intel® architecture and specifically designed for makers, students, educators, and DIY electronics enthusiasts.
-- [Microduino](https://www.microduino.cc/) - Microduino and mCookie bring powerful, small, stackable electronic hardware to makers, designers, engineers, students and curious tinkerers of all ages.
+- Microduino - Microduino and mCookie bring powerful, small, stackable electronic hardware to makers, designers, engineers, students and curious tinkerers of all ages.
 Build open-source projects or create innovative new ones.
 - [Node MCU (ESP 8266)](http://www.nodemcu.com/index_en.html) - NodeMCU is an open source IoT platform.
 It uses the Lua scripting language.
 It is based on the eLua project, and built on the ESP8266 SDK 0.9.5.
 - [OLinuXino](https://www.olimex.com/Products/OLinuXino/open-source-hardware) - OLinuXino is an Open Source Software and Open Source Hardware low cost (EUR 30) Linux Industrial grade single board computer with GPIOs capable of operating from -25°C to +85°C.
 - [Odroid](http://www.hardkernel.com/) - The ODROID means Open + Droid.
 It is a development platform for the hardware as well as the software.
 - [Particle](https://www.particle.io) - A suite of hardware and software tools to help you prototype, scale, and manage your Internet of Things products.
 - [Pinoccio](https://www.open-electronics.org/pinoccio-wifi-mesh-networking-for-arduino-and-iot-available-now/) - Pinoccio is a solution to add mesh networking capability and WiFi-Internet access to all yout IoT devices, and it is Arduino compatible.
 - [Raspberry Pi](https://www.raspberrypi.org/) - The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video, to making spreadsheets, word-processing, and playing games.
-- [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development platform.
+- Tessel - Tessel is a completely open source and community-driven IoT and robotics development platform.
 It encompases development boards, hardware module add-ons, and the software that runs on them.
 - [UDOO](http://www.udoo.org) - UDOO is a single-board computer with an integrated Arduino 2 compatible microcontroller, designed for computer science education, the world of Makers and the Internet of Things.

-### Software 🖥
+### Software

-#### Operating systems 💿
+#### Operating systems

  - [Apache Mynewt](https://mynewt.apache.org/) - Apache Mynewt is a real-time, modular operating system for connected IoT devices that need to operate for long periods of time under power, memory, and storage constraints.
 The first connectivity stack offered is BLE 4.2.
  - [ARM mbed](http://www.mbed.com/) - The ARM® mbed™ IoT Device Platform provides the operating system, cloud services, tools and developer ecosystem to make the creation and deployment of commercial, standards-based IoT solutions possible at scale.